 A lifespan respite program provides a coordinated system of accessible, community-based respite care services for family caregivers of children and adults with special needs.

 Lead Agency Eligibility

 Funds are provided on a competitive grant basis to specified state agencies or an agency appointed by the Governor.
-The state lead entity must involve an Aging and Disability Resource Center and work in collaboration with a public or private nonprofit statewide respite coalition or organization (memorandum of agreement required in application).
+The state lead entity must involve an Aging and Disability Resource Center and work in collaboration with a public or private nonprofit statewide respite coalition or organization.
+A memorandum of agreement is required in the application.
 Priority would be given to applicants who show the greatest likelihood of implementing or enhancing lifespan respite care statewide.

 Who Can Access Lifespan Respite Programs?

 Caregivers who are family members, foster parents, or other adults providing unpaid (clarified in report language) care for an adult or child with a special need may access these programs.
 Adult with special need is defined broadly as a person 18 years of age or older who requires care or supervision to meet the person's basic needs, to prevent physical self-injury or injury to others,or to avoid placement in an institutional facility.
 (H.R.
 1969 adds family caregivers of veterans who are receiving compensation under the VA Caregiver Support Program).
 A child with a special need is a person less than 18 years of age who requires care or supervision beyond that required of children generally to meet the child's basic needs or prevent physical self-injury or injury to others.

 The Governor submits application on behalf of the State Agency that administers the Older American's Act, the State's Medicaid program, or another agency designated by the Governor.